martinmroz/12bit/README.md

 extern crate twelve_bit;
 ```

-Here is an example demonstrating how to interact with the unsigned 12-bit data type `U12`.
+Here is an example demonstrating how to interact with the `U12` data type.

 ```rust